Klaviyo vs Mailchimp for Ecommerce 2026: The Definitive Comparison

 Mailchimp integrations:

-- Shopify (restored after a years-long breakup), WooCommerce, Square, BigCommerce
+- Shopify (fixed after years of trouble), WooCommerce, Square, BigCommerce

-For pure ecommerce, Klaviyo's integration ecosystem is richer and deeper.
-It plays well with the entire ecommerce tech stack — reviews, subscriptions, loyalty, helpdesk, and more.
-Mailchimp integrates broadly but often at a shallower level.
+For pure ecommerce, Klaviyo's got the deeper integration game.
+It plays nicely with the whole ecommerce toolkit — reviews, subscriptions, loyalty, customer support, everything.
+Mailchimp connects widely but usually at a shallower level.

 Pricing & Value for Money